It is every bit interesting as it is ironic.

 According to the New York Times article, the partnership between the IRS and debt collection merchants is its third attempt at employing independent collection agencies.
 The IRS tried it in 1996 and 2006, and lost much more capital than it collected.

 It is reasonable to ask what makes this attempt different.
+Would it make more sense to simply form an IRS debt collection agency?

 Payment Processing for debt collection merchants